Jump Multi-Fit Electric 9.5kW

 This is a popular and cost-effective shower, where the hose and spray come out of a wall unit and there's a temperature control that mixes the hot and cold water supply.

 Power showers use an electric pump that allows you to adjust the pressure and water temperature.
-This type of shower is the worst for water saving and can quickly use more water than a bath.
+This type of shower is the worst for water use and can quickly use more water than a bath.

 Your water company may also supply free water-saving gadgets for your shower.
 These include: